 AML and KYC Process (Anti-Money Laundering/ Know Your Customer)

-The AML and KYC process usually require the use and care of an analyst who checks for anomalies in the customer data sets and presents them in an orderly fashion.
+The AML and KYC process usually requires the use and care of an analyst who checks for anomalies in the customer data sets and presents them in an orderly fashion.

 RPA using its Artificial Intelligence Capabilities can, not check these sets of data, but also point out suspicious activities and suspected fraudulent transactions, in a quick and error-free manner.

-Example: Using RPA to remove monotonous compliance tasks, helping to free up employees for work that requires reasoning and judgement — attributes robots don’t (yet) possess.
+Example: Using RPA to remove monotonous compliance tasks, helping to free up employees for work that requires reasoning and judgment — attributes robots don’t (yet) possess.

 The usage of RPA in maintaining and creating records has made the usually tedious and mistake-ridden process a lot easier.
 RPA Robots regularly check records for possible errors and correct them according to the necessary standards.